OutSystems/docs-bestpractices/src/development/components/forge-components-best-practices.md

 * Use sample content inside placeholders

 See more details in the [complete guide to creating components](The-Complete-Guide-to-Creating-Components.md#good-preview).

+### Distribute your component in OAP format { #oap }

+The recommended format to distribute a component in Forge is as an OutSystems Application (OAP).
+This format enables easier installation and upgrade of the component, and keeps your environment better organized.

 ### Have a meaningful name and description { #name-desc }